THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Tips and Tricks: Increasing twist in a sail in heavy air can be a quick way to slightly depower if necessary, just let out the sheet.
 If you get to this point though, you should probably be thinking about putting in a reef!

 If you remember nothing else, this is the thing to remember.
-As a general rule, to trim the main on a cruising catamaran, you should let out the traveller first, while keeping the main sheet pretty tight.
-This seems to work fairly well for the length of the traveller, and then you can start letting out the main sheet.
+As a general rule, to trim the main on a cruising catamaran, you should let out the traveler first, while keeping the main sheet pretty tight.
+This seems to work fairly well for the length of the traveler, and then you can start letting out the main sheet.
 Don’t be afraid to experiment, especially with adding some twist to the main if the telltales aren’t flying just right.

 This can be an easy thing to forget, but the closer to the wind your sailing, the further aft your genoa cars should be.
 This helps to reduce twist and get the most power out of the sail.
 As you sail deeper angles, you need to move those cars forward.
 Eventually, a barber hauler will prove incredibly useful on everything from a close reach and deeper.